 Finding sleepers is about evaluating risk.
 How much risk you can stomach should be a direct correlation to draft round.
 The deeper you go into a fantasy draft, the more tolerance you should have for a player with a low floor.
-But always focus more on how high the ceiling is for that player.

 Ranking Versus Average Draft Position

 You simply cannot find sleepers without studying the nexus of trusted rankings and average draft position (ADP) data.
 Without a cross-comparison of the two, you are exercising the fantasy football equivalent of throwing darts.

 4for4’s rankings are a great place to start.
 Overall, they have been some of the most accurate rankings in the industry since 2010, with 4for4 Senior Editor John Paulsen twice earning top honors for most accurate rankings, along with a handful of top-5 accuracy awards.